Professional Photography Drives Revenue

 Now that you have committed to investing in professional photography, here are a few tips to find the right photographer.
 Ideally, you should look for a photographer that specializes in vacation rental photography.
 Sure, you could hit up a family friend with a nice camera or an event photographer, but you won’t get the shots you need to truly market your property.
 You need to think of yourself as the General Manager of your vacation rental business, and the photographer is a part of your sales and marketing team.
 Here are a few tips to help you find the right photographer:

-Be sure to not only browse through their online portfolio, but look at live listing examples on booking sites like AirBNB and VRBO
+- Be sure to browse their online portfolios and look at live listing examples on booking sites like Airbnb and Vrbo

-Don’t be afraid to ask for a few references
+- Don’t be afraid to ask for references

-Be sure to be clear on what you’re looking for and any unique features you want to be sure to highlight.
+- Be sure to be very clear on what you are looking for an dany unique features you want to showcase.
 Have a cool wine fridge?
 Make sure it is in the kitchen shot!
-Beautiful views from the hot tub?
-Be sure to get a photo from that perspective!

 If you can’t find someone who specializes in vacation rental images, your next best bet is to hire a real estate photographer.
 You may even decide it’s worth the investment to pay for the right photographer to travel to your property.
 Remember, vacation rental photography is an investment.
 Hiring the right person for the job is the difference between average and amazing results.